ncoblentz/JoCoITStudents/README.md

 ## Start Here
 ### Start From Where You Are
-Where to start is influenced by whether you are a current high versus college student AND your end goals for that immediate stage.
+Where to start is influenced by whether you are a current high school versus college student AND your end goals for that immediate stage.

 - I am a high school student and I plan to get a job without pursuing a college degree...
 - I am a high school student and I plan to pursue an associates or bachelors degree...